BOARDING SWORD LOUIS XVI, OLD MONARCHY-REVOLUTION.

-Brass hilt, guard with a single branch marked with a rooster, state agents' hallmark and a marine anchor topped with a revolutionary cap.
-Cap with a short tail, wooden handle covered in filigreed brass calf leather.
-Short blade with a wide back and grooves, 52.5 cm in length, 3.6 cm wide at the base.
-It is engraved on its first third with a moon, a sun, and an armed arm coming out of a cloud, and engraved near the base "Cassaignard royal armorer in Nantes" (the word king has been filed down).
-Black waxed cow leather scabbard with two brass fittings and a brass plate formerly glued to the leather, engraved "BOARDING SABER LOUIS XVI."
+Brass hilt, guard with one branch marked with a rooster (a hallmark for revolutionary productions from 1793 onwards), state agents' hallmark, and a marine anchor surmounted by a revolutionary cap.
+Cap with a short tail, handle made of wood covered with filigree brass veal.
+Short blade with a wide back and grooves, length 52.5 cm, width at the heel 3.6 cm.
+Engraved on the first third with a moon, a sun, and an armed right arm coming out of a cloud, and engraved near the heel "Cassaignard supplier of the king in Nantes" (the word king has been filed off).
+Cowhide leather scabbard with two brass fittings and a brass plate formerly glued on the leather, engraved "BOARDING SWORD LOUIS XVI."

-Very good condition, strong oxidation on the blade, some rear stitching of the scabbard partially undone.
+Very good condition, strong oxidation on the blade, rear seam of the scabbard partially unsewn.

 France.